 In any case “by then the systems guys had really done a bang-up job of squeezing the consumables” in the lunar module, says Bostick.
 They had done this principally by turning off nearly every system in the Aquarius except for guidance, communications, and a water/glycol cooling system that was needed to stop certain systems from overheating.

 “Most of the water [onboard] was used for cooling; it was our most critical resource,” explains Legler, who was the lead controller responsible for managing the Aquarius’s power and water usage.
 The two consumables were interrelated; the fewer systems that were turned on and drawing power, the less water would be needed for cooling.
 Normally, fully powered up, the Aquarius’s systems drew 50 to 75 amperes, and by dint of hard work, “we powered it down to about 12 amps,” says Legler.
 Twelve amps is about as much power as a vacuum cleaner uses.
-Unfortunately for the crew there was no power in the budget to run heaters to keep the crew warm, and temperatures inside the spacecraft began to drop sharply.
+Unfortunately for the crew there was no power in the budget to run heaters to keep the astronauts warm, and temperatures inside the spacecraft began to drop sharply.

 With the Aquarius now expected to go the distance, the risky 36-hour option wasn’t needed, and the 12-hour maneuver was chosen.